oetiker/znapzend/README.md

 make due to syntax differences.
 Alternately, take a look at
 [CSW packaging of perl-5.10.1 or newer](https://www.opencsw.org/packages/CSWperl/)
 and its modules, and other dependencies.
-If you use that implementation, you would need to change the shebangs in `znapzend`, `znapzendzetup` and `znapzendztatz` scripts to reference it instead of system perl, like this:
+To use a non-default perl, set the PERL environment variable to the path of your favorite perl interpreter prior to running `configure`.
+Eg. `PERL=/opt/perl-32/bin/perl5.32.1 ./configure`

 * On OmniOS/SmartOS you will need perl and gnu-make packages.